guritso/anihub-site/README.md

 # Animehub

-Animehub is a simple site to display your anime and github history using MyAnimeList jikan api and github api.
+Animehub is a simple site to display your anime and github history using MyAnimeList and github api.

 ## Features